Tips for Staying Alert

 Be smart, be aware of allergy medication side effects

-Smart use of allergy medications – knowing how they treat symptoms, being aware of potential unwanted side effects and, most important, monitoring their effect on you and your health – is just one step toward controlling allergy and cold symptoms.
+Smart use of allergy medications – knowing how they treat symptoms of an allergic reaction, being aware of potential unwanted side effects and, most important, monitoring their effect on you and your health – is just one step toward controlling allergy and cold symptoms.
 Even more important: knowing what you are allergic to and taking steps to prevent or reduce exposure.

 If your allergy symptoms tend to last longer than two weeks or are not adequately controlled with over-the-counter medications, schedule an appointment with a board-certified allergist for a full diagnosis.

 Antihistamines and intranasal corticosteroids are intended for symptom relief.
-If antihistamines or intranasal corticosteroids are causing side effects such as drowsiness or other problems, there are other treatment options your doctor can offer you, such as allergen immunotherapy.
+If antihistamines or intranasal corticosteroids are causing side effects such as drowsiness or other problems, there are other treatment options your doctor can offer for relief from allergic reactions.
+These options include allergen immunotherapy and non-drowsy allergy medicines like second-generation antihistamines or nasal sprays.